AllenSH12/react-table-select/README.md

 - 1st, 2nd, & 4th rows selected, `selectedRows` should be `[0, 1, 3]`

 With the indices of the selected rows the selected data can be easily found using a `.map()` operation or similar.

+###Props
+The component will pass along the className prop to it's child `table` element.

 ##Example
 A small example is included, to see it in action follow these steps: